samanthavbarron/gitea-opencode/README.md

           OPENCODE_API_KEY: ${{ secrets.OPENCODE_API_KEY }}
 ```

-Another example, if you wanted to simply have opencode respond to any/all issues opened in a given repository, without any kind of trigger word(s):
+Another example, if you wanted to simply have opencode respond to any/all issues opened in a given repository, without any kind of trigger word(s).
+This one uses a custom prompt as well.

 ```yaml
 name: opencode